 (Corner Unter Den Linden & Friedrichstraße)

 Once going upstairs we found the main (and larger room) and spent the rest of the night in there.
 Techno, House and Electro played as we all drank like fish while dancing and laughing the night away.

 The only thing I disliked about Cookies was having my camera taken by a patron; They handed it back to the bar, however, stole my memory card, so I lost a lot of Berlin memories.

 Unfortunately, Cookies has closed.

 Warschauer Pl.
 18, 10245 Berlin, Germany.

-If I were under 20, I would probably love this club, but as for now I probably wouldn't head back here again unless I had to.
+If I was under 20, I would probably love this club, but as for now I probably wouldn't head back here again unless I had to.

 Am Wriezener Bahnhof, 10243 Berlin, Germany.

 This Techno Institution and one of the world's most famous nightclubs; made infamous by their doorman, Sven Marquardt, would have to be one of, if not the, hardest club to get into in the world.
 On the night we tried some punters didn't even get within 20 meters of the front door before being hand motioned to turn around and not even bother.

 Due to bad planning and no research, we arrived at Berghain approx 1 AM on Monday morning; 5 hours before they closed.
 Our group of 9 split up immediately.
 We tried.
 We all failed.
 The first three rejected, myself and Paul failed, another three then dismissed.
 The worse thing was we didn't even get rejected by Sven, it was his night off work, and we dealt with one of his short, bald henchmen instead.

 Bayden, the most "German" looking of all of us was the last to attempt.
 He managed to get more than the word "no" out of the doorman and was told if we had have arrived at 9 pm we would have been let in.

 Unfortunately, I wasn't able to try my luck again at Berghain as I left Berlin before the club opened the following weekend.